dojoengine/book/src/cairo/world.md

 Although we suggest strongly to structure your world around an ECS pattern you are not required to do so.
 You can simply use the dojo-models as a keypair store along with the supporting infrastructure.

-> Dojo core abstracts the world contract away, you do not write it and it is not meant to be altered when building a world.
+> NOTE: Dojo core abstracts the world contract away, you do not write it and it is not meant to be altered when building a world.
 However, it's important to understand how it works and how it interacts with the rest of the system.

 ### The `uuid()` command